 While it is tempting to want to resolve your case and situation as fast as you can, you are much more likely to receive a fair settlement if the other party or side believes that you are serious when it comes to pursuing your accident claim.

 When you take the time to build your case, it’s possible to convince the other side that you deserve more for the accident settlement.
 Your attorney will help with negotiations and provide advice and guidance regarding when you should accept an offer that is made to you for the claim.

 Not Filing Your Accident Claim in a Timely Manner

 In Florida, there is a time limit on how long you have to file a car accident claim, which is called the statute of limitations.
 This time period is just four years.
 While that may seem like a long time, when you are trying to deal with the aftermath of an accident and recover from your injuries, this time can get away from you.
 If a family member died because of a car accident, you have just two years to file a wrongful death lawsuit.

 Hire an Accident Injury Lawyer to Help with Your Claim

 If you are injured in a car accident, hiring an accredited accident injury lawyer is essential to protect your rights and help you recover the full amount of compensation you deserve.
-At Fetterman & Associates, PA, our legal team is ready to help with your case.
+At Fetterman Law, our legal team is ready to help with your case.

 We will conduct a full investigation to determine what happened and to ensure that liability is proven.
 We will also negotiate with the at-fault party’s insurance company to help you recover the full amount of compensation you deserve for your injuries and losses.
 To get started, contact our office and schedule a free initial consultation.